Courses

 Aside from VPN companies, data centers, cloud service providers and crypto exchanges are also expected to collect user data and comply with the regulations.
 The Indian government expects all providers to enforce this new law by the end of June 2022.

-At the time of writing, VPNs are legal in India.
+VPNs are legal in India for now.
 The Indian government has not placed an outright ban on VPNs.
 However, with a new law forcing VPN services to log user data, there’s no telling when the government might crack down on VPNs.

 VPN Response to the Logging Law